standage/genhub/docs/INSTALL.md

 ## External software

 GenHub is implemented in Python and does not need to be compiled.
-However, it does depend on two external software packages that do need to be compiled.
+However, it does depend on a few external software packages that do need to be compiled.
+The required packages must be installed before you can run GenHub.
+The optional packages are only required for the specified features.

+- required packages
     - the [GenomeTools library][gt] ([installation instructions][gt-install]), version 1.5.8 or higher
     - the [AEGeAn Toolkit][agn] ([installation instructions][agn-install]), version 0.15.0 or higher

-These packages must be installed before you can run GenHub.
+- optional packages
+    - the [CD-HIT package][cdhit] ([installation instructions][cdhit-install]), tested with version 4.6.4;
+      required only for the `cluster` build task

 ## Troubleshooting PycURL installation